On the Complexity of Exact Counting of Dynamically Irreducible Polynomials: Acknowledgement

 \section{Acknowledgement}

 The authors are very grateful to Alina Ostafe for several motivating discussions and providing the construction of Example~\ref{ex:DI poly}.

-Parts of this paper was written during visits of L.~M. and I.~S. to the Max Planck Institute for Mathematics (Germany) whose support and hospitality are gratefully appreciated.
+Parts of this paper was written during visits of L.~M. and I.~S. to Max Planck Institute for Mathematics (Germany) whose support and hospitality are gratefully appreciated.

-During the preparation of this work D. G-P. is partially supported by project MTM2014-55421-P from the Ministerio de Economia y Competitividad, L.~M. is partially supported by the Austrian Science Fund FWF Project F5511-N26 which is part of the Special Research Program ``Quasi-Monte Carlo Methods: Theory and Applications'' and I.~S. by the Australian Research Council Grant ~DP140100118.
+During the preparation of this work D. G-P. is partially supported by project MTM2014-55421-P from the Ministerio de Economia y Competitividad, L.~M. is partially supported by the Austrian Science Fund FWF Projects P30405 and F5511-N26 which is part of the Special Research Program ``Quasi-Monte Carlo Methods: Theory and Applications'' and I.~S. by the Australian Research Council Grants DP170100786 and DP180100201